soapbox-pub/rebased/docs/configuration/cheatsheet.md

 Advanced settings for connections pool.
 Pool with opened connections.
 These connections can be reused in worker pools.

+For big instances it's recommended to increase `max_connections` up to 500-1000.
+It will increase memory usage, but federation would work faster.

 * `:receive_connection_timeout` - timeout to receive connection from pool.
 Default: 250ms.
 * `:max_connections` - maximum number of connections in the pool.
 Default: 250 connections.
 * `:retry` - number of retries, while `gun` will try to reconnect if connections goes down.
 Default: 5.